infotexture/ot-mkdocs-demo/docs/topics/creating-an-ant-build-script.md

 </project>
 ```

-In addition to the mandatory parameters \(args.input and transtype\), the `chm` and `pdf` targets each specify some optional parameters:
+In addition to the mandatory parameters \(**args.input** and **transtype**\), the `chm` and `pdf` targets each specify some optional parameters:

--   The args.gen.task.lbl property is set to YES, which ensures that headings are automatically generated for the sections of task topics.
+-   The **args.gen.task.lbl** property is set to YES, which ensures that headings are automatically generated for the sections of task topics.
--   The output.dir property specifies where DITA-OT writes the output of the transformations.
+-   The **output.dir** property specifies where DITA-OT writes the output of the transformations.

-The pdf target also specifies that related links should be generated in the PDF, but only those links that are created by relationship tables and `link` elements.
+The pdf target also specifies that related links should be generated in the PDF, but only those links that are created by relationship tables and `<link>` elements.

 Finally, the all target simply specifies that both the chm and pdf target should be run.

-Another resource for learning about Ant scripts are the files in the dita-ot-dir/docsrc/samples/ant\_sample/ directory.
+Another resource for learning about Ant scripts are the files in the `*dita-ot-dir*/docsrc/samples``/ant_sample/` directory.
 This directory contains sample Ant build files for common output formats, as well as templates that you can use to create your own Ant scripts.

 **Related information**